zowe/community/Project Management/Meeting Minutes and Agenda/20190221/Meeting Minutes.md

       - Migration to Nexus.
 Installed Nexus server and testing
       - Branching Strategies
     - Documentation (Brandon/Ashley/Jim/Julie)
+      - Discussed the migration of Zowe.org to GitHub pages and merge with doc site.
+Jack will first look into migrating zowe.org to GitHub pages.
+      - Made Zowe doc plan
+      - Working on GitHub issues

 6. Legal Requirements
     - None